mcrrobinson/cautious-octo-waddle/README.md

 https://docs.microsoft.com/en-us/cpp/build/integrate-vcpkg?view=msvc-160 .

-!NOTE There are specific OpenCV libraries for Debug and Release so make sure you're running the correct one.
+> NOTE There are specific OpenCV libraries for Debug and Release so make sure you're running the correct one.
 - Run

 ## Compatability